guanguans/rector-rules/docs/rules-overview.md

 ### AddNoinspectionsDocCommentToDeclareRector

-Add noinspections doc comment to declare
+Add Noinspections Doc Comment To Declare

 :wrench: **configure it!**